Finding a Top Financial Advisor Firm in San Ramon, California

-The firm has a number of model portfolios, which it may institute to create your asset allocation if your personal investor characteristics align well with one.
-Regardless of whether your allocation is original or based on a model, your advisor will monitor and rebalance your investments as they mature.
+The firm has a number of model portfolios, which it may recommend if your personal investor characteristics align well with one.
+Regardless of whether your allocation is original or based on a model, your advisor will monitor and rebalance your investments over time.

 Consilium Wealth Management

-No firm on this list has a higher minimum account size than Consilium Wealth Management: New clients of the fee-only firm are required to have at least $10 million in investable assets.
+With the highest minimum account size on the list, Consilium Wealth Management requires new clients to have at least $10 million in investable assets.
 As a result, the firm works mostly with high-net-worth individuals, though some non-high-net-worth individuals have accounts as well.

 Consilium Wealth Management Background

 Firm president John Seo founded Consilium Wealth Management in 2010.
 Today, he remains the firm’s principal owner.
-Seo has a lengthy past in financial services that stretches over two decades.
+Seo's experience in financial services stretches over two decades.